rjduran/adobe-scripting/README.md

 ### Setup Development Environment

-[Setup Atom](#install-and-setup-atom-ide-based-workflow) and make a new Illustrator document.
+In general, you want to [Setup Atom](#install-and-setup-atom-ide-based-workflow) (one time) and make a new Illustrator document.
+It is possible to generate new documents using the `app.documents.add()` function.
+We will cover more of this method later.

 * Setup Atom to be your primary editor.
 Trust me, it just works better.
 * Open Up Illustrator